eXascaleInfolab/seer/README.md

 ### Adding New Systems
 - offline
+1. Install the system following the TSM-Bench setup
-1. Go to `views/offline_queries_view.py` update the context of the query class and add the system to systems (line 32).
+2. Go to `views/offline_queries_view.py` update the context of the query class and add the system to systems (line 32).
-2. Add the name of the system to `utils/CONSTANTS.py` and to `views/offline_queries_view.py` (Line 10)
+3. Add the name of the system to `utils/CONSTANTS.py` and to `views/offline_queries_view.py` (Line 10)
-2. Go to "djangoProject/models/load_query_data.py" and add the system to the systems list (line 6).
+4. Go to "djangoProject/models/load_query_data.py" and add the system to the systems list (line 6).
-3. Load the query data into the django models
+5. Load the query data into the django models
    ```bash
    sh setup/sh setup/migrate_query_data.sh
    ```
 - online
+1. Install the system following the TSM-Bench setup
-1. Go to `views/online_queries_view.py` update the context of the query class, and add the system to systems (line 38).
+2. Go to `views/online_queries_view.py` update the context of the query class, and add the system to systems (line 38).
-2. Add the name of the system to `utils/CONSTANTS.py` (if not done in offline) and to `views/offline_queries_view.py` (Line 6)
+3. Add the name of the system to `utils/CONSTANTS.py` (if not done in offline) and to `views/offline_queries_view.py` (Line 6)

 ### Adding New Datasets